erijo/tellive-py/README.rst

     $ tellive_core_connector ~/.config/tellive.conf

+Press Ctrl+C to exit the program.
+Then edit the config file (``~/.config/tellive.conf`` in this example) and add a name to the sensors that you wish to send to Telldus Live.
+You can also disabled devices that you don't want to be controllable via Telldus Live (see ``tellive_core_connector --help`` for more info).
+Then start the program again as above.

 The API can also be used by your own program.
 This how you would connect to Telldus Live and register the client (with PUBLIC_KEY and PRIVATE_KEY from `here <http://api.telldus.com/keys/index>`_):